 Painted finishes provide a wide variety of color options for striking accents in a kitchen.
 Some homeowners may choose painted cabinets in bright or distinct colors as accent cabinets, then use wood for the rest of the cabinetry.
 Others choose a solid or distressed color to use throughout the kitchen.
 Paint is great for a light, clean look or for matching colors with the decor in the rest of the home.

 A glaze finish adds visual depth and interest to stained or painted cabinetry.
-Glazes are pigmented, meaning they have color, but glazes are transparent or semi-transparent, so the color is light rather than opaque.
+Glazes are pigmented, meaning they have color, but due to their transparent or semi-transparent nature, the color is light rather than opaque.
 Glazes are applied over a finished base coat of paint or stain.
 They are put on by hand or with a brush, then rubbed off by hand.
 The glaze remains in recesses and imperfections on the wood, highlighting the base color and bringing out details on the surface.
 Glazing is a premium finish requiring extensive handwork, so it may increase the cost of cabinets.
 It creates a unique surface with interesting color variations and depth of interest.
 Manufacturers apply a varnish topcoat after the glaze for durability and longer wear.